mkindl/NIEM.github.io/technical/domain-tech-guide/content.md

 - Can save you extra work and time if you make systemic errors.
 - Get preliminary inputs in early for review, feedback, and assistance.

+### NIEM Data Component Names and Definitions

+A scalable vocabulary that will be used by many different communities to exchange information must be understandable to all parties involved.
+To facilitate consistency and understanding NIEM has established rules for naming and defining its data components.
+These rules apply to all types, elements, and attributes.
+They were derived from [ISO/IEC Standard 11179](http://metadata-standards.org/11179/), Information Technology -- Metadata Registries (MDR).
+This standard has been around since the 1990's and continues to be updated.
+For this reason, please do not expect that NIEM rules for names and definitions are exactly synchronous with Standard 11179.
+Yet, for the most part, the NIEM Naming and Design Rules (NDR) still generally follow 11179 rules and guidance for designing metadata [definitions](https://reference.niem.gov/niem/specification/naming-and-design-rules/3.0/niem-ndr-3.0.html#section_7.4) and [names](https://reference.niem.gov/niem/specification/naming-and-design-rules/3.0/niem-ndr-3.0.html#section_7.5).

+#### How to Draft Data Component Definitions

+Each NIEM element, attribute, and type must be clearly defined before it will be accepted for a NIEM domain update or release.
+[ISO/IEC Standard 11179] (http://metadata-standards.org/11179/) Part 4 is the guidance upon which NIEM definitions are formulated.
+The salient points of that guidance and the NIEM NDR rules are repeated here:

+- Each data component definition must be unique from all others and distinguishable in meaning.
+No two definitions can be identical in wording or so close in meaning that they could refer to the same data component.
+- Try to keep definitions simple and straight forward.
+This is not always possible, at least make them understandable to others who are not a part of your community of interest (i.e., domain).
+- Element definitions almost always begin with an indefinite article (i.e., "a" or "an"), never a definite article (i.e., "the").
+- Since it is often the case that a type and an element of that type can be defined with identical or similar words (for example, Person and PersonType), it is a NIEM best practice to begin a type definition with the phrase "A data type for".
+This ensures that the definition for the element and its associated type are easily distinguishable.
+- Best practices for the opening phrase of the definitions of other kinds of NIEM data components are:
+	- abstract elements:      "A data concept for".
+	- association elements:   "An association for".
+	- augmentation elements:  "An augmentation for".
+	- role elements:          "A role of".
+- Within NIEM definitions, avoid the use of the word "type" unless it refers to the data sense (i.e. data type).
+Instead, as appropriate use terms such as kind, category, class, nature, genre, or form to refer to classifications.
+- If you have trouble designing a good definition for a data component, refer to the current NIEM release for examples.
+- Avoid using the terms in the name of a data component for its definition.
+That said, a good data component name may be self-defining.
+It is not an error if you must use one or even two terms from the name to define the component because there are no good synonyms.
+- Aside from the typing implications of opening phrases mentioned above, do not include data typing information in a data component definition.
+For example, "SocialSecurityID:  A 9-digit number with dashes that identifies a person in the United States".
+The fact this element is a "9-digit number with dashes" should not be included in its definition.
+This is what the XML pattern attribute is for.

+#### How to Design Data Component Names

+- no dashes in identifiers unless ...
+- term "number" (SSN is SSID).
+- category not type (the only exception in NIEM is BloodType, because it is an extremely common concept).
+- no double terms (i.e., consecutive identical terms such TypeType or NameName) unless this has very specific meaning.

 ----

 ## Return to:  [Table of Contents](./index)